RubyUnit/RubyUnit/README.md

 * Build configuration mechanism (also need to decide what is configurable)
 * Build code coverage reporting
 * Implement multi-threaded testing
+* Add test dependencies for test
+* Get gem version from library

+### In Progress
 * Create Ruby Gem from unit test framework
-* Create pre commit hooks that run tests before committing
-* Add test dependencies for test